fractava/notes-core/README.md

 Its not a part of the package fractava/fractava-notes-core on npm.

 To start the dev server run:
+- cd core
 - npm link
-- cd dev-server
+- cd ../dev-server
 - npm install
 - npm link @fractava/fractava-notes-core
 - npm run serve

 Now the Server runs on Port 8080